Optimizing Planar Coils for PCBs with Electromagnetics Simulation

 Geometry of the planar coil, showing the electric potential distribution.

 Since the copper coil is very thin (only 0.1 mm thick with a width and height of 0.5 mm), it makes sense to model this coil via as a boundary, rather than as a part with volume.
-To do so, you can use the Electric Currents, Layered Shell interface, available as of version 5.4 of the COMSOL® software, to model the coil geometry on one plane.
+To do so, you can use the Electric Currents in Shells interface, available as of version 5.4 of the COMSOL® software, to model the coil geometry on one plane.
 In addition, you can use this physics interface, along with the Magnetic Fields interface, to compute the current flow and magnetic field and evaluate the resistance and inductance of the coil.
 This process consists of two parts:

 Note that while this example is quite simple, you can use the same approach for different and more complex geometries.
 For all of the modeling details, check out the Planar PCB Coil tutorial.
 There, you can view step-by-step instructions and, if you have a valid software license, download the related MPH-file.